 Click on a category below to view a list of TSA middle school competitions and their summary descriptions in that category:

-Participants conduct research on a selected technology-related career according to a theme posted on the TSA website, and use this knowledge to prepare a letter of introduction and a chronological skills resume.
-Semifinalists participate in a mock interview.
+Based on the annual theme, participants conduct research on a technology-related career, prepare a letter of introduction to a potential employer, and develop a job-specific resume.
+Semifinalists participate in a mock job interview.

 Community Service Video

-Participants demonstrate their knowledge of TSA and concepts addressed in the technology content standards by completing a written objective test.
-Semifinalist teams participate in a question/response, head-to-head competition.
+Participants demonstrate their knowledge of TSA and concepts addressed in technology content standards by completing a written, objective test.
+Semifinalists participate in a head-to-head, team competition.